top of page

 Mood / Depression

-Chronic illness can bring profound emotional challenges alongside physical symptoms.
+Chronic illness, injury, and/or chronic pain can bring profound emotional challenges alongside physical symptoms.
 Navigating ongoing medical issues, uncertainty about the future, and disruptions to daily life can lead to feelings of grief, anxiety, depression, and isolation.
-Neuroscientific research shows that chronic illness can impact the brain’s stress response and emotional regulation systems, making it harder to cope over time—especially without adequate support.
+Neuroscientific research shows that chronic illness and chronic pain can impact the brain’s stress response and emotional regulation systems, making it harder to cope over time as well as impact how you experience pain.

-In therapy, we’ll create space to explore the emotional impact of illness and develop tools to care for your mental health.
+In therapy, we’ll create space to explore the emotional impacts and develop tools to care for your mental health.
 Together, we’ll work with evidence-based approaches like Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and mindfulness to manage stress, reframe unhelpful thought patterns, and cultivate self-compassion.
 We’ll also explore the role of support systems—how to strengthen them, lean into connection, and navigate boundaries.
-Whether you’re newly diagnosed or have been living with illness for years, our work will focus on helping you feel more grounded, empowered, and connected in the face of ongoing challenges.
+Whether you’re injured yourself, are newly diagnosed or have been living with illness for years, our work will focus on helping you feel more grounded, empowered, and connected in the face of ongoing challenges.